 4b.
 If the SMF cannot proceed with preparing the handover of the PDU session (e.g. the target 5G-AN failed to establish resources for the PDU session), the SMF shall set the hoState to NONE, release resources reserved for the handover to the target 5G-AN, and return an error response as specified in step 2b of figure 5.2.2.3.1-1.
 For a 4xx/5xx response, the SmContextUpdateError structure shall include the following additional information:

-- hoState attribute set to NONE.
+- hoState attribute set to NONE;

+- N2 SM information (see Handover Preparation Unsuccessful Transfer IE in subclause 9.3.4.18 of 3GPP TS 38.413 [9]) indicating the cause of the failure;

+- the cause in the error attribute set to HANDOVER_RESOURCE_ALLOCATION_FAILURE, if the target 5G-AN failed to establish resources for the PDU session.

 5.2.2.3.4.3 N2 Handover Execution